Computer model locks in Eagles vs. Bills picks, score prediction

 The Philadelphia Eagles come in as the NFC East champions, but the Buffalo Bills have work to do to retain their AFC East title when they host this NFL Week 17 matchup.
 The Eagles (10-5) hit a rough patch and went on a three-game losing skid because of an inconsistent offense but have bounced back to score 60 points in winning their past two games.
 The Eagles have been leaning on running back Saquon Barkley as the weather turns frigid, while the Bills have won four in a row with James Cook carrying a big part of the load.

 Kickoff from Highmark Stadium is set for 4:25 p.m.
 ET.
 The Bills are 2.5-point home favorites in the latest Eagles vs. Bills odds from DraftKings, while the over/under for total points scored is 44.5.
+Buffalo's over/under for total team points is 24.5, while Philadelphia's is 20.5.
 Before making any Bills vs. Eagles picks of your own, you have to see the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.

 Where to watch Eagles vs. Bills on Sunday